Sparky4567/obsidian/README.md

 # Building

-Run a script depemding on the operating system you use (Or modify one according to your own needs)
+Run a script depending on the operating system you use (Or modify one according to your own needs)

 ## Linux distros